 Several trails can be accessed from the Preserve and Moose-Wilson Road.
 Take an easy hike to Phelps Lake or enjoy a strenuous trek into Granite or Death Canyon.

 The Laurance S. Rockefeller Preserve is located down the Moose-Wilson Road.
 This slow, winding road is closed to RVs and trailers (vehicles over 280 inches/23.3 feet in length) and is unpaved for 1.5 miles.
 Parking at the Preserve is limited and often full from before 9 am to 4 pm.
 Consider carpooling to help alleviate congestion and reduce our environmental footprint.

-Hike the Laurance S. Rockefeller Preserve and Moose-Wilson Road
+Hike the Laurance S. Rockefeller Preserve, Moose-Wilson Road, and Teton Village